SourceForgery/tachikoma/kubernetes/Kubernetes.md

 ## 2. Set up encryption

-Use either letsencrypt or other signed cert
+Use either letsencrypt or other signed cert.

 ### 2a.
 Use letsencrypt to provide certs
 Set the hostname to use for connecting to the certificate server.